DataTech123/SupplyBusinessAnalysis.sql/README.md

 Part 3: A summary of the main query that combines CTEs to fetch the total purchase amount, payment status, and inventory tracking in each warehouse.

-Data Explanatory: This is just one example of my SQL coding skills.
-In this case scenario,it will be connected to internal company software and data warehouses for specific, complex business system data extractions.
-At some point, I can collaborate with other team colleagues on any job tasks by using third-party company tools and software as well.
+Data Explanation: This is just an example of my SQL coding skills.
+In a real work project scenario,it will be directly connected to internal company software and database, ETL data warehouse for complex business system data extraction.
+At some point, I can develop  and collaborate with team colleagues on various projects for solution to system business problems.

 Thank you so much for your review and questions for further development.